captain-rocket/robofriends/README.md

 ## robofriends

-My spin on a Zero to Master react app project taught by Andrei Neagoie.
+My spin on a Zero to Mastery react app project taught by Andrei Neagoie.

 Feel free to fork and do with as you like.